ethanmoffat/etheos/README.md

 This process has been tested on WSL (Windows Subsystem for Linux) using Ubuntu 18.04.

+## Automated dependency download

+1. Run `sudo ./scripts/install-deps.sh`
+   - This will download and install: CMake, MariaDB, SQLite, and ODBC (SQL Server)
+2. Run `./build-linux.sh`
+   - This will build linux with support for all database engines (default: SQL server)

+## Manual Process (Ubuntu 18.04 only)

 1. Install the dependencies
 ```bash
 sudo apt-get update